 A Conventional Tubing Cut Off Lathe that rotates the tube is older technology, and there are many of these systems in use.
 Their primary applications are where threading or complex tube end profiling is required on one end of the tube.
 Some lathe cutoffs are equipped with automatic tube loaders and off-load systems, and some can include secondary maching stations.
 However, there are some limitations to consider, especially if the tubes are not perfectly straight.

 - Because tubes are often bowed, any cutting process that rotates the tube will cause vibration.

 - Vibration can be so severe that it affects cutting, wears the equipment and creates a safety hazard.

 - The trailing end of the tube cannot be further machined after cutoff.

 - A secondary operation or re-chucking is required to completely endfinish a tube.

 Hautau Technology sets the standard for the industry because of the way we apply it to solve unique customer requirements.
 One Hautau Rotating Head Cutoff Lathe does it all.
 You get unmatched capability on a full range of tubing wall thicknesses, plus quick changeover.
-And you can get the complete system, including integrated loading, cutting, sorting, inspection and packing.
+You can get a customized, turnkey system and be assured of reliable production for decades.